 What we don’t: Not very spacious and no awnings or full-zip doors.

 Made in Italy and distributed throughout the U.S. by AutoHome USA, Maggiolina tents are known for their simple yet durable designs.
 The medium-sized AirLand Plus is our favorite model in their lineup for its cushy, 3.5-inch foam mattress, sturdy ladder, and simple pop-top design.
 And unlike the automatic gas struts on hardshells tents from iKamper and Roofnest, the Maggiolina opens with a hand crank, which is a noticeably beefier system and can be operated even with cargo or heavy snow on top.
-It takes a bit more time and effort, but we like the simplicity of the design and find it to be more reliable overall.
+It takes a bit more time and effort, but we like the simplicity and find the manual lift to be more reliable overall (you also can opt for AutoHome’s Air Top, which adds a gas-strut-assisted opening to the Maggiolina’s design).

 Why do we have the AirLand ranked here?
 Compared to the Roofnest Sparrow above, the Maggiolina offers slightly less real estate for your money: with the Sparrow XL, you get over 5 extra square feet and 4 inches more headroom for around $200 less than the medium AirLand here.
 Further, the Roofnest’s awnings and full-zip doors offer a big boost in protection from the elements (the Maggiolina doesn’t come with awnings and its doors only zip on the sides).
 But these complaints aside, the AirLand Plus is a simple yet rugged rooftop tent with minimal breakable parts, earning it a spot on our list for 2020.